-- f.
-Represents the average aggregate change in fair value, measured from the prior fiscal year-end to the vesting date, of each stock award and option award held by the named executive officers that was granted in a prior fiscal year and which vested during the indicated fiscal year-end, computed in accordance with FASB ASC 718. - g.
-Represents the average aggregate fair value as of the last day of the prior fiscal year of the named executive officers' stock awards and option awards that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year-end, computed in accordance with FASB ASC 718. - (5) Our total shareholder return ("TSR") and our peer group TSR reflected in these columns for each applicable fiscal year is calculated based on a fixed investment of \$100 in our Class A common stock as of March 17, 2021, the date of our initial public offering, valued again on each fiscal year-ended December 31, 2021 and 2022 on the same cumulative basis as is used in Item 201(e) of Regulation S-K. Our peer group TSR is the S&P 500 Information Technology Index, as disclosed in our Annual Report on Form 10-K for the fiscal year-ended December 31, 2022. - (6) Revenue is a key driver of our performance and stockholder value creation and represents 75% of the corporate performance component of our Bonus Plan.
-For more details on the components of our Bonus Plan, please refer to the section titled "Executive Compensation - Compensation Elements".
+- d.
+Represents the average aggregate change in fair value during the indicated fiscal year-end of the outstanding and unvested stock awards and option awards held by the named executive officers as of the last day of the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - e.
+Represents the average aggregate fair value at vesting of the stock awards and option awards that were granted to the named executive officers and vested during the indicated fiscal year-end, computed in accordance with FASB ASC Topic 718. - f.
+Represents the average aggregate change in fair value, measured from the prior fiscal year-end to the vesting date, of each stock award and option award held by the named executive officers that was granted in a prior fiscal year and which vested during the indicated fiscal year-end, computed in accordance with FASB ASC Topic 718. - g.
+Represents the average aggregate fair value as of the last day of the prior fiscal year of the named executive officers' stock awards and option awards that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year-end, computed in accordance with FASB ASC Topic 718. - (5) Our TSR and our peer group TSR reflected in these columns for each applicable fiscal year is calculated based on a fixed investment of \$100 in our Class A common stock as of March 17, 2021, the date of our initial public offering, valued again on each fiscal year-ended December 31, 2021, 2022, and 2023 on the same cumulative basis as is used in Item 201(e) of Regulation S-K. Our peer group TSR is the S&P 500 Information Technology Index, as disclosed in our Annual Report on Form 10-K for the fiscal year-ended December 31, 2023. - (6) Revenue is a key driver of our performance and stockholder value creation and represents 75% of the corporate performance component of our Bonus Plan and 75% of the corporate performance component of our PSU attainment metrics.
+For more details on the components of our Bonus Plan and PSU metrics, please refer to the section titled "Executive Compensation - Compensation Elements."